Air Passenger Rights: Your Rights to Reimbursement

 • Moreover, carriers must keep up “operable lavatories” and provide delayed passengers with essential medical attention at no additional cost.

-You may read it on the US government’s Department of Transportation Website to understand it clearly.
+You can find clear information about it on the US government’s Department of Transportation Website

-Alternatively, you may read further about it on United or American Airlines or any other airline’s website, as the airline contract of carriage differs for different airlines.
+Alternatively, you may read further about it on the websites of United, American Airlines, or any other airline, as the airline contract of carriage varies among different carriers.

-You might be entitled to claim up to 400% of your one-way fare back.
+You may be eligible to claim up to 400% of your one-way fare as compensation.
 After a tarmac delay of 2 hours, airlines must also provide adequate food and water at no extra cost to the passengers.

 Following the Tarmac Delay Rule, airlines are obliged to report every case and offer unsolicited tarmac delay compensation.